-Effect on Stall Speed - As the load factor increases in a steep turn, it is important to recognize that the stall speed also increases.
+• Effect on Stall Speed / Accelerated Stalls - As the load factor increases in a steep turn, it is important to recognize that the stall speed also increases.
 We can see this relationship depicted in a so-called Vg diagram, shown below.
 The Stall Speed we normally see for our aircraft, Vs or Vs0, applies only to 'unaccelerated' flight--that is, flight at 1g load factor.
+A stall that occurs above 1g is called an accelerated stall.
 Observe from the Vg diagram that as the load factor increases, the stall speed also increases.
 Eventually, it reaches a point called the limit load factor, which for a normal category airplane is +3.8G.
 The stall speed at this point is called Va, or maneuvering speed.
 Below this speed, the wing will exceed the critical AoA and stall before the aircraft suffers structural damage, however above this speed, structural damage may result.
 It is critical to always perform steep turns below maneuvering speed!

-• Safety Considerations
+Safety Considerations

-- Checklists Pilots should complete a pre-maneuver checklist before beginning the maneuver. - Visual Traffic Scanning Pilots must remember to keep up their traffic scan throughout the maneuver.
+- o Checklists Pilots should complete a pre-maneuver checklist before beginning the maneuver. - Visual Traffic Scanning Pilots must remember to keep up their traffic scan throughout the maneuver.